 But how might the humanoids identify such a culpable factor?
 The most salient method would be to see which of the competing judgments a majority of others would endorse and to defer to their view.
 If only one of the parties is out of step with most others, after all, that suggests that it is they who are evidentially hindered.
 The majority will necessarily be reliable if the disputed instance of the property at issue is in a domain where more or less arbitrary convention rules: say, in determining whether a telephone booth, as in some usages, counts as an instance of a box.
 And it will be reliable on empirical grounds in other cases: say, in determining the exact color of an object, where it is more likely that a single individual is color blind or impaired in some other way than that they alone see the color properly.

-Whatever the reason why the majority view should be taken as correct in this way, it is important to note that when an individual defers to the majority, in the scenario imagined, they will not do so just for the sake of social ease: the will not coordination just for coordination’s sake.
+Whatever the reason why the majority view should be taken as correct in this way, it is important to note that when an individual defers to the majority, in the scenario imagined, they will not do so just for the sake of social ease: they will not coordinate just for coordination’s sake.
 Rather, they will defer to others for the sake of triangulating reliably on a property they seek in common to track.
 Each individual will be guided by their own sensitization to the property they identify, but they will rely on that guidance only under the proviso that they are not subject to evidential restriction or distortion.
 If they defer to the majority, then, that will be for the sake of triangulating on the property they target—a pattern-for-us—not for the sake of coordinating, despite divergence, on how they publicly respond: say, on what word they use for that feature (Davidson 2001).

 Thus, if one party to a dispute finds that they are in the minority, then other things being equal, they will self-correct and restore convergence with others.
 It may take some time for the parties involved to negotiate with one another and to reach such a resolution, but we can leave out such details here.
 We need only register that they will recognize the case for triangulating intersubjectively on one another to determine what is objectively so and that they will routinely do this to resolve their differences.
 Even the color-blind subject can be expected to treat the color that is there objectively to be one that they identify only very vaguely, due to their impaired vision: due to an impairment of which they will have become aware in the course of intersubjective triangulation.

 This story does not require, of course, that negotiation will never fail and that every dispute will be resolved.
 One response to failure might be to ignore and insulate the problematic case, with each agreeing that there is no saying who is tracking the pattern, and who is not.
 Another might be for each to assume that they are tracking the pattern, others not, and that there is an unrecognized restriction or distortion that is putting others astray.
-And a third might be to deem cases where there is continual divergence as unimportant, taking the property tracked to be one that is not defined for that range: on this account, the property tracked would be cast as vague or indeterminate target in the manner of baldness.
+And a third might be to deem cases where there is continual divergence as unimportant, taking the property tracked to be one that is not defined for that range: on this account, the property tracked would be cast as a vague or indeterminate target in the manner of baldness.